unias/docklet-book/userguide/en/workspace/data.md

 ** can create a text file with name *untitled.txt*，and enter the [File Editing](edit.md) webpage.

 Click **Upload**,  users can upload their data files to the Workspace.
-For technical reasons, now the maximum upload data size is 25 MB.
+For technical reasons, now resuming from a breakpoint is not supported.
 For large data file, it is better to use server-server transfering method.
 Users can open [Terminal](terminal.md), using `wget` or `curl` to **download** from some HTTP server.
 This has an advantage: even if the